Lsleiman/token-gen/README.md

 # Token Creator Dapp

+This repo contains an example of a reactive Dapp built using angular-cli and truffle.
+It allows you to create your own crypto token .

-This repository was bootstrapped from Quintor's [angular-truffle-box](https://github.com/Quintor/angular-truffle-box)
+This project was bootstrapped from Quintor's [angular-truffle-box](https://github.com/Quintor/angular-truffle-box).

 Test units have been removed.